envato/vagrantpress/README.md

 ## Working with the environment

-To log in to the local Wordpress installation:
+To log in to the local WordPress installation:

 `http://localhost:8080/wp-admin/` the username is `admin`, the password is `vagrant`.